Game Name: Lovecraftesque

 Here’s an idea for the authors.
 How about focusing on creating an interesting game first and let the political agendas and personal diatribes come later?
 And for the record?
 While it’s true a great many of the villains the players encounter in Masks of Nyarlathotep are not Caucasian, it’s also true many of the characters’ staunchest and most crucial allies in the campaign are also not Caucasian.

 Around half the page count of Lovecraftesque is devoted to material which doesn’t even relate to the game.
-While mental illness is surely a serious issue, and nothing to ever be taken lightly, Lovecraft certainly isn’t the only author who ever used a hackneyed approach it in stories.
+While mental illness is surely a serious issue, and nothing to ever be taken lightly, Lovecraft certainly isn’t the only author who ever used a hackneyed approach to it in stories.
 Do we really need about fifteen percent of Lovecraftesque’s total pages taken up by an essay about mental health?
 I kid you not when I tell you over ten pages are simply Mythos inspired poetry.
 No joke!
 There’s even more content padding the book with is fairly irrelevant to an actual game and, along with all the wasted space as nearly every page takes up about fifty percent of what’s available, it’s easy to see how one begins to feel swindled buying what in reality is about maybe sixty full pages of gaming product.
+That’s a generous estimate too.

 I believe the authors felt they had an agenda to pitch and if they could piece mechanics from other games together in a way which resembled an actual RPG, while slapping some form of Lovecraft onto it, so why not climb up on the soapbox and maybe make a few bucks while they were at it.
 In the end, this book is a complete dud.
 I could have probably looked past the all the over the top politically correct handwringing and sermonizing if the core take away was something fun or interesting to play.
 In truth, it’s neither fun nor interesting at all so I’ll sum up Lovecrafteque in the same way the authors play on H.P.’s name and say this release is barely even “game-esque.”